maheshrajanna/Docker/README.md

 # Docker Networking

 Working with Ports

-EXPOSE	Document where a service is available, but not create any mapping to the host --expose	Expose a port at runtime, but not create any mapping to the host -p		Create a port mapping rule like -p ip:hostPort:containerPort. containerPort is 		required.
+* [EXPOSE]   -  Document where a service is available, but not create any mapping to the host
+* [--expose] -	Expose a port at runtime, but not create any mapping to the host
+* [-p	]    -	Create a port mapping rule like -p ip:hostPort:containerPort. containerPort is required.
 If no hostPort is                               specified, Docker will automatically allocate one.
--P		Map a dynamically allocated host port to all container ports that have been 			exposed by the Dockerfile --link	Create a link between a consumer and service container, like --link name:alias.
+* [-P	]    -	Map a dynamically allocated host port to all container ports that have been exposed by the Dockerfile
+* [--link]   -    Create a link between a consumer and service container, like --link name:alias.
 This will create a set of environment                   variables and add entries into the consumer container's /etc/hosts file.
 You must also expose or publish ports.

    “All published (-p or -P) ports are exposed, but not all exposed (EXPOSE or --expose) ports are published”

 # Netwok commands